China snack maker Want Want posts record profit for 2012

 Turnover grew 14 percent to $3.36 billion.

-Want Want, which has market value of $18.70 billion, competes with Tingyi (Cayman islands) Holding Corp (0322.HK), China Mengniu Dairy Co Ltd (2319.HK), and Uni-President China Holdings Ltd (0220.HK).
-Its rivals in China also include the world’s largest food company Nestle SA NESN.VX and French foodmaker Danone SA (DANO.PA).
+Want Want, which has market value of $18.70 billion, competes with Tingyi (Cayman islands) Holding Corp, China Mengniu Dairy Co Ltd, and Uni-President China Holdings Ltd. Its rivals in China also include the world’s largest food company Nestle SA and French foodmaker Danone SA.

 Reporting by Donny Kwok; Editing by Daniel Magnowski